Rakesh-wahed/redux-wizard-form/README.md

 ### `<WizardForm reduxFormOptions onWizardComplete> {children} </WizardForm>`

 This component is a wrapper that allow you to configure your wizard form passing form options.
 When wizard is complete (all the steps are succeed), onWizardComplete callback is called.
+Like a children, you can use any component that you want.

 #### Props
-* `reduxFormOptions: Object` Accept any [redux-form](https://redux-form.com/7.2.1/docs/api/reduxform.md/) configuration property.
+* `reduxFormOptions: Object` Accept any [redux-form configuration property](https://redux-form.com/7.2.1/docs/api/reduxform.md/).
-* `onWizardComplete: Function => data`Callback called when all steps are completed
+* `onWizardComplete: Function => data: Object`Callback called when all steps are completed
 * `children: Array<React.Node> | React.Node => data`It can be component or an

 ### `<WizardNavigation> {children} </WizardNavigation>`

 #### Props
-* `children?: Function(currentStep: number, stepSize: number, arrayNames: Array<string>) `Optional parameter if you want to add a custom wizard navigation component.
+* `children?: Function(currentStep: number, stepSize: number, arrayNames: Array<string>) `Optional property, you have to use this property only if you want to add a custom wizard navigation component.

+### `<WizardSteps> {children} </WizardSteps>`

+Wrapper of Steps.

+#### Props
+* `children: Array<WizardStep>`Array of WizardStep component.

+### `<WizardStep component>`

+Step with a form step content.
+Inside it, you can add any component, includes redux form [Field](https://redux-form.com/7.2.1/docs/api/field.md/), [Fields](https://redux-form.com/7.2.1/docs/api/fields.md/) and  [FieldArray](https://redux-form.com/7.2.1/docs/api/fields.md/).

+#### Props
+* `component: React.Node`Array of WizardStep component.

-## Example
+## Complete example
 ```js
 import * as React from 'react';
 import * as ReactDOM from 'react-dom';